-- Run your FIN015 or FIN016 transaction detail reports to look for vacancy-related temporary staffing costs that have not been moved to the “backfill” program.
+- Run your Ledger Detail reports to look for vacancy-related temporary staffing costs that have not been moved to the “backfill” program.
 These costs are usually on Account 6092, Temporary Staffing.

 - While your organization may have cases where it has over- or under-spent the non-personnel expense budget that you allocated for a given Program or “sub-department”, the University only assesses budget variances at the Organization level.

-- The FIN006 is the best report to review overall performance compared to your Organization’s General Fund expense budget.
+- The Revenue and Expense report is the best report to review overall performance compared to your Organization’s General Fund expense budget.
 This report shows totals in personnel and non-personnel expense categories, compared to budget.